michael2012z/BitBible/markdown/KJV/files/Ps.md

 9. For he spake, and it was done; he commanded, and it stood fast.

-10. The Lord bringeth the counsel of the heathen to nought: he maketh the devices of the people of none effect.bringeth: Heb. maketh frustrate
+10. The Lord bringeth the counsel of the heathen to nought: he maketh the devices of the people of none effect.

-11. The counsel of the Lord standeth for ever, the thoughts of his heart to all generations.to all…: Heb. to generation and generation
+11. The counsel of the Lord standeth for ever, the thoughts of his heart to all generations.

 12. Blessed is the nation whose God is the Lord; and the people whom he hath chosen for his own inheritance.